mcarthey/rpi-led-startup-shutdown/README.md

 ## Contact

-For questions or support, please contact [your email address].
+For questions or support, please contact the author.

 ---